OpenBAS-Platform/docs/docs/usage/openbas-agent.md

 !!! warning

-    The following documented antivirus exclusions (AV exclusions) are mandatory for OpenBAS to work properly.
+    The following documented antivirus exclusions are mandatory for OpenBAS to work properly.
+Please note that the AV exclusions are always only on the `runtimes` subfolder, which is important to ensure `payloads` (which land in another directory) will be detected / blocked if this is relevant.

 ### Windows

-- Requirement :
+- Requirements:
-  - Ensure access to the OpenBAS instance being used,
+  - Ensure access to the OpenBAS instance being used;
-  - Ensure that the system environment variable "Path" contains the values "%SYSTEMROOT%\System32\" and "%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\",
+  - Ensure that the system environment variable "Path" contains the values "%SYSTEMROOT%\System32\" and "%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\";
-  - For "Advanced installation as User (service)", you need to enable the "Service Logon" policy for the user you want to run the service as, follow [this tutorial](https://learn.microsoft.com/en-us/system-center/scsm/enable-service-log-on-sm?view=sc-sm-2025) to do it
+  - For "Advanced installation as User (service)", you need to enable the "Service Logon" policy for the user you want to run the service as, follow [this tutorial](https://learn.microsoft.com/en-us/system-center/scsm/enable-service-log-on-sm?view=sc-sm-2025) to do it;
 - Compatibility → All major Windows versions

 *[UserSanitized] in the table below means username without special character like "\", "/",...*